-A person who has come to New Zealand as a student on a Student Visa and completed a New Zealand qualification may, in certain circumstances, be eligible for a Post Study Work Visa.
+A person who has come to New Zealand as a student on a Student Visa and completed a New Zealand qualification may, in limited circumstances, be eligible for a Post Study Work Visa, if they can qualify under the Skilled Migrant or Residence from Work categories.

-A person who has obtained a New Zealand qualification and has then obtained an offer of employment in New Zealand may, in certain circumstances, be eligible for a Resident Visa.
+A person who has obtained a New Zealand qualification and has then obtained an offer of skilled employment in New Zealand may, in certain circumstances, also be eligible for a Resident Visa.